Meet Us

 PT, DPT, OCS

 Chris was born and raised in South Carolina, earning his undergraduate degree in Exercise Science from the University of South Carolina before earning his Doctorate in Physical Therapy from Boston University in 2018.
 Chris moved to Portland shortly following graduation after falling in love with the area during a clinical rotation with the VA Portland Health Care System as a student.
 Chris seeks to develop an individual plan for every patient based on their unique needs to decrease pain, maximize function, and reach each patient’s individual goals while empowering them with the tools to self-manage their condition and prevent recurrence in the future.
-As a clinician Chris has practiced extensively in orthopedics, sports medicine, vestibular, and concussion rehab.
+As a clinician Chris has practiced extensively in orthopaedics, sports medicine, vestibular, and concussion rehabilitation.

 Education, Experience, and Certification

-- B.S.
+• B.S.
 Exercise Science, University of South Carolina

-- Doctor of Physical Therapy, Boston University
+• Doctor of Physical Therapy, Boston University

-- Certified Orthopedic Clinical Specialist
+• Board Certified Orthopaedic Clinical Specialist

-- Vestibular Rehabilitation Certified
+• Vestibular Rehabilitation Certified

-- American Heart Association BLS certified
+• American Heart Association BLS certified

 Pursuits, Passions, and Dreams